If you have been diagnosed with asbestos or a dust related illness, you are likely to have rights to obtain compensation.

 Asbestos Related Pleural Disease

 Asbestos related pleural disease can take the form of asbestos induced pleural effusion, which is an accumulation of fluid in the pleural space (the lining of the lung).
 Pleural effusion can result in pleural thickening, which may restrict breathing and cause pain.
+Speak to one of our asbestos lawyers today for advice about the claims process.

 The types of claims that may be available include workers compensation claims and common law negligence claims.
 The most common type of claim in South Australia for asbestos related disease is a common law claim in negligence.
 These claims are heard in the SA Employment Tribunal, which has established procedures to expedite the resolution of claims.